-- 1. In the My Infrastructure panel, click Add Service Level Agreement. - The Add Service Level Agreement window appears. - 2.
-Enter a descriptive name for the SLA in the Name of Service Level Agreement field. - This name will appear in both the My Infrastructure and Global Scan panels. - 3.
+1. In the My Infrastructure panel, click Add Service Level Agreement.

+- Enter a descriptive name for the SLA in the Name of Service Level Agreement field.
+This name will appear on both My Infrastructure and Dashboards. - 3.
 Optionally enter a description for the SLA in Description of Service Level Agreement field.
-Although this step is optional, this description will appear in generated SLA reports; therefore, it is recommended that you provide a detailed description of the SLA including what it is meant to accomplish and of which SLOs it consists. - Optionally select the group of systems in your up time environment with which this system will be associated from the Parent Group dropdown list.
-By default, the SLA is added to the My Infrastructure group. - For more information on groups, see Working with Groups. - 5.
-If it is not continuous (i.e., "24x7"), enter a Monitoring Period during which the SLA's compliance will be measured.

-You will need to create a time period definition (e.g., " Every Mon-Sat 8AM-6PM").
+Although this step is optional, this description will appear in generated SLA reports; therefore, it is recommended that you provide a detailed description of the SLA including what it is meant to accomplish and of which SLOs it consists. - 4.
+Optionally select the group of systems in your up time environment with which this system will be associated from the Parent Group dropdown list. - By default, the SLA is added to the My Infrastructure group.
+For more information on groups, see Working with Groups. - If it is not continuous (i.e., 24x7), enter a Monitoring Period during which the SLA's compliance will be measured.
+You will need to create a time period definition (e.g., Every Mon-Sat 8AM-6PM).
 See Monitoring Periods and Time Period Definitions for more information. - 6.
 If it is not the default 99.0%, enter a Target Percentage against which the SLA's compliance will be measured. - 7.
 Ensure you have selected the correct Compliance Period Type from the dropdown list. - 8.
 Indicate whether scheduled system maintenance will count as downtime. - 9.
 Click Save.